Best Electric Guitar For Beginners

 8. Squier Affinity Strat

-Probably one of the best beginner guitars out there, this ax is of nice help to kickstart your musical journey.
+Probably one of the best beginner electric guitars out there, this ax is of nice help to kickstart your musical journey.
 The one factor we particularly like about it’s the C-shaped maple neck.

 The poplar body is lightweight but gives sufficient support while shifting up and down the laurel fretboard.
 For additional steadiness, the bolt-on maple neck will make it more sturdy and durable.